rust-embedded/embedonomicon/src/custom-target.md

 version.
 Typical values might be `armv7`, `armv5te`, or `thumbv7neon`.
 Take a look at the names of the [built-in targets][built-in-target] for inspiration.

-The VENDOR part is optional, and describes the manufacturer.
+The VENDOR part is optional and describes the manufacturer.
 Omitting this field is the same as using `unknown`.

 The SYS part describes the OS that is used.
 Typical values include `win32`, `linux`, and `darwin`